 - a.
 This is the easiest threshold to define because limits are defined for you. - b.
 The regulations and their administrative rules are very specific about limits of acceptability. - c.
 They may be quantitative limits, geographic limits, or behavioral limits. - d.
-Your project has a significant adverse impact if it:

-i.
-Exceeds water quality, air, or ambient noise standards. ii.
-Impacts federal or CNMI protected species and their habitats. ii.
-Impacts federal or CNMI listed Example: NMIAC § 65-10-415.
-Control of Fugitive Dust and Other Particulate Matter (b) No person shall cause or permit the discharge of visible emissions of fugitive dust beyond the lot line of the property on which the emissions originate. historic properties or cultural sites. iv.
-Impacts safe air and sea navigation.
-One of the EIA air quality significance thresholds is: Any discharge of visible emissions of fugitive dust beyond the lot line of the project is a significant adverse impact on air quality.
+Your project has a significant adverse impact if it: - i.
+Exceeds water quality, air, or ambient noise standards. - ii.
+Impacts federal or CNMI protected species and their habitats. - iii.
+Impacts federal or CNMI listed historic properties or cultural sites. - iv.
+Impacts safe air and sea navigation. - v.

-- v.
 Is not an accepted use in an APC or Zoning District. - vi.
 Is not constructed in accordance with the CNMI Building Code standards for safe structures. - vii.
 Fails to meet other standards defined by applicable government regulations. - e.
 Included in this list of regulatory compliance is the written statement from a permitting or approving agency that your project would not have a significant impact on their level of service: - i.
 There are sufficient utilities for your project. - ii.
 There is sufficient police protection to support your project.